mzzhmh/Evertz_HardwareID_BatchGet/README.md

-1. This project can do the data cleansing on the 2x parallels dumped raw data file and extract the site and IP information of all the Rohde Schwarz DTV transmitters from the dumped raw data file.
+1. This project firstly does the data cleansing on the 2x parallels dumped raw data file and extracts the site and IP information of all the Evertz Satellite receivers from the dumped raw data file.

 2. The HardwareIDreader.py will re-format the extracted data and query the Firmware Version of each Evertz Sat Receiver via SNMP.